 About Chennai Petroleum

 Chennai Petroleum Corp Ltd (CPCL) formerly known as Madras Refineries Limited (MRL), is a state-owned oil refining company.
 It is a subsidiary of Indian Oil Corporation Limited.
 The company offers a range of petroleum and specialty products.
 CPCL’s product portfolio includes liquefied petroleum gas, superior kerosene, motor spirit, aviation turbine fuel, naphtha, high-speed diesel, bitumen, paraffin wax, lube base oils, furnace oil, propylene, butane and hexane among others.
-CPCL owns and operates two refineries: Manali Refinery in Himachal Pradesh and Cauvery Basin Refinery (CBR) in Nagapattinam, Tamil Nadu The company caters its products to various industries that include fertilizers, power, petrochemicals, roadways, railways and airways.
-The company is a joint venture between the Government of India (GOI), AMOCO and National Iranian Oil Company (NIOC).
+CPCL owns and operates two refineries: Manali Refinery in North Chennai and Cauvery Basin Refinery (CBR) in Nagapattinam, Tamil Nadu The company caters its products to various industries that include fertilizers, power, petrochemicals, roadways, railways and airways.
 CPCL is headquartered at Chennai, Tamil Nadu, India.